 Traditionally, hemp fiber has been a very coarse fiber when raw, which made it well suited to rope but less than ideal for clothing designed to be worn against delicate human skin.
 Advances in breeding of the plants and treatment/processing of the fibers have resulted in a much finer, softer hemp fiber, which is ideal for weaving into hemp clothing, fabrics and rope.
 Watch the video on Hemp for victory to learn more about the importance of hemp during war times.

 The “re-”growth of industrial hemp in the United States is heavily regulated, although the neighbouring nation of Canada successfully grows hemp commercially.
 Since becoming legal to grow again in Canada, the crop has taken off and has become a booming multi-million dollar export.
 Hemp building materials are another growing segment of the hemp industry.
 Canada is now a leader in the global hemp food/health marketplace.
 Canadian hemp products can be found in many hemp markets now in the United States and the world over.

 In addition to providing useful fibers, hemp seed also has high nutritional value. and the plant can be used to make biodegradable plastics, some fuels, and a variety of other things.
 Hemp foods including but not limited to hemp energy bars, hemp salad dressing,hemp milk, hemp protein shakes, hemp oil gel caps and hemp protein powder are among some of the health products being produced today.
-Visit the Hemp University to learn more!
+Visit the Hemp Education pages to learn more!